 Additionally, the logo they’re catching feelings over — which they are only now in the process of trademarking, after 20 years of usage — is itself a parody of conceptual artist Barbara Kruger’s work.
 Kruger herself weighed in on the lawsuit, calling it “a ridiculous clusterfuck of totally uncool jokers.”

 To help raise awareness of the case, ANIMAL created this “Sue me” parody tee, which costs exactly nothing.
 And you won’t have to camp outside of a lame store on Lafayette to get your FREE shirt.
 Want one?
-UPDATE: They’re all gone.
-But you can make your own below!
+Here’s how you get a t-shirt:

 Our friends at Klughaus Gallery, who also understand how important it is to support free speech and artists, have graciously agreed to let their pop-up space be a pick-up point for the tees.
 Just drop in and ask for one.
 (Only one per customer please) Check out their current exhibit PALINGENESIS while you’re there.
 You can find them at 154 Stanton Street (corner of Suffolk Street) from 12-8PM daily.